top of page

 About Me

-I am a qualified Counsellor and Psychotherapist working in private practice currently online in the UK.
-I am insured, and importantly, accredited with the National Counselling Society (NCS) and registered with the British Association for Counselling and Psychotherapy (BACP).
+I am a qualified counsellor and psychotherapist working in private practice, offering online sessions across the UK.
+I am accredited by the British Association for Counselling and Psychotherapy (BACP).

 Take care,